 Express your desire to remain silent until you consult with an attorney clearly and unambiguously.
 The phrase “maybe I should talk to a lawyer” has been held to be too unclear, allowing the police to continue interrogating you, while a more wordy “I am asserting my Miranda right to remain silent, as well as my right to consult with an attorney, rights guaranteed by the Fourth and Fifth Amendments to the Constitution of the United States” is more than you need to say.

 The Miranda warning that “anything you say can and will be held against you in the court of law” doesn’t apply once you have clearly stated your desire to remain silent and to consult with an attorney.
 All police questioning must stop immediately.
 If the police continue to interrogate you, any statements or other evidence obtained from the interrogation will likely be thrown out as inadmissible.

-James Law Firm represents clients in the Little Rock area and throughout Arizona who have been accused of any type of crime.
+James Law Firm represents clients in the Little Rock area and throughout Arkansas who have been accused of any type of crime.
 To learn about your rights and legal options, please call (501) 375-0900 or contact us online.